 And this is just the start.
 More impressive figures are probably to come.
 Will you just sit and observe success of others?
 Or you can create your own history.
 The latter option seems much attractive.
-Here is our guide on how to create a food delivery app.
+Here is our guide on how to make a food delivery app.

 The mobile food delivery has never been in such demand.
 Coronavirus dictates new reality for all.
 Quarantine is slowing global economy and challenging middle business.
 Yet, it offers the best chances to start food delivery service.